Guide to using ENROL

 5.1 Every principal must ensure that:

-- ENROL is updated for all the school’s students, which includes those students who are attending offsite centres such as: special education satellite classes, Teen Parent Units, Activity Centres, Alternative Education, Trades Academies, MIT and Regional Health Schools;
+- ENROL is updated for all the school’s students, which includes those students who are attending offsite centres such as: special education satellite classes, Teen Parent Units, Activity Centres, Alternative Education, Secondary Tertiary programmes, and Regional Health Schools

-- the data in ENROL relating to the students currently enrolled in the school is maintained accurately and promptly by the school' authorised users;
+- the data in ENROL relating to the students currently enrolled in the school is maintained accurately and promptly by the school's authorised users

 - the school provides parents and students with the information brochure provided by the Ministry when the student enrols.
 The information brochure will explain:

 - who the authorised users of ENROL are and their obligations and responsibilities in respect of their use of ENROL

 - that information related to the student’s enrolment will be available to the next school

 - that parents and students are entitled to request access to and/or correction of, their personal information held in ENROL from the current school of enrolment or the Ministry, and